-Prometrium is a brand name medication for a type of progesterone.
-Progesterone is a hormone that’s produced in a woman’s ovaries.
+Prometrium is a brand-name medication for a type of progesterone known as micronized progesterone.
+Progesterone is a hormone that’s produced in the ovaries.
 Progesterone prepares the lining of the uterus to protect and nourish a growing baby during pregnancy.

 During pregnancy, the placenta also produces progesterone.
-The placenta is the organ that nourishes a growing baby in the womb.
+The placenta is the organ that nourishes a growing baby in the uterus.
 That extra progesterone stops your body from ovulating while you’re pregnant.

 If your body no longer makes enough or any progesterone, you can take Prometrium to replace it.
 Your doctor might prescribe Prometrium if your periods have stopped for several months (amenorrhea).